QED1224/Toontown-Resources/Guide.md

 Now, one of the following also needed to be true:

-- Both Lure and Trap are single-cog, and the target is the same.
+- Both Lure and Trap were single-cog, and the target was the same.
-- The Trap is multi-cog.
+- The Trap was multi-cog.
-- The Lure is multi-cog.
+- The Lure was multi-cog.

 So, the only scenario in which Trap did not give Lure an accuracy boost was if both Lure and Trap were single-cog, and the target was different.